 The context gap is often the biggest barrier in the way of personalization – and the irony is that in this case, an overabundance of data can be one of the problems.

 Consumers are sharing more information than ever about ourselves, our history, our preferences, and interests.
 Unfortunately, these insights are often located across multiple technology platforms and change in real time as a consumer experiences new things that can affect their mood and sentiment.
-Artificial intelligence provides the ability to capture information in real time, understand the impact of that data on an individual’s journey, and turn that insight into action faster than any human could by tailoring an individual’s service experience.
+Artificial intelligence provides the ability to capture information in real-time, understand the impact of that data on an individual’s journey, and turn that insight into action faster than any human could by tailoring an individual’s service experience.

 Personalization is the panacea at the intersection of a strong understanding of your customer, their journey, and the situation at hand.
 It is a strategy of tailoring experiences based on the unique attributes and intents of each individual.

 By applying heuristics and known patterns, AI can tell your agents how best to address this customer’s needs.
-Or better yet, it enables you to empower your customers to resolve needs themselves through your digital and self-service channels.
+Or better yet, it enables you to empower your customers to resolve their needs through your digital and self-service channels.

 Do you remember a time when you had to guess the right search query to feed into your search engine so you could find what you wanted?
-Hopefully even if you do remember that time, you don’t do this anymore.
+Hopefully, even if you do remember that time, you don’t do this anymore.
 The bar has been raised in terms of how customers ask for what they want.
 Don’t make your customer conform to your internal hierarchy of products and services, or worse – the structure of your support organization.

 The richness of digital channels has forever changed the expectation of consumers by providing a simpler experience.
-Digital user experiences can be tailored to enable individuals to accomplish their goals more quickly, and on their terms and time.
+Digital user experiences can be tailored to enable individuals to accomplish their goals more quickly and on their terms and time.
 As a result, consumers demand answers to their questions and needs without ever needing to interact with a human.

 Conversational interaction with digital applications is a rapidly advancing capability that AI affords; whether the connected home, vehicles, mobile phones, or other smart devices, the ability of AI to understand the intent of requests and fulfill our needs on demand is creating an expectation that these experiences will span all the ways we work, live, and play.